redux-saga/redux-saga/README.md

 }
 ```

-Yielding to an array of nested generators calls, will start all the sub-generators in parallel and wait
+Yielding to an array of nested generators will start all the sub-generators in parallel and wait
-for all of them to finish.
+for them to finish.
 Then resume with all the results

 ```javascript
 function* mainSaga(getState) {